parnopaeus/repository-handbook/Curation.md

 * [Identifying content creators and rights holders](#identifying-content-creators-and-rights-holders)

 ## Intellectual stewardship
-All content needs both an initial assessment and periodic review to assure its scholarly value to the institution, and its suitability to fulfill the CUL's scholarly mission.
+All content needs both an initial assessment and periodic review to assure its scholarly value to the institution, and its suitability to fulfill the library's scholarly mission.
 Additionally, digital content requires frequent re-housing in new architectures, and re-evaluation for long term accessibility.
 Mitigating threats to digital content often require balancing pros and cons of different technological strategy, gains vs loss.
 Intellectual stewards inform that process through their expertise as representatives of the scholarly community and the intellectual value of the content itself, and can function as an able co-pilot when making important choices related to migration, discovery and display, and end-of-life assessment.
 Decisions evaluating the content's value should not be left to the technical support team.

 - [ ] Reach out to selectors, curators, archivists and/or other specialists as appropriate for your content to connect their skills and knowledge to the content in your repository.
 - [ ] Create and assign role(s) of intellectual steward/curator for each collecting areas represented in the repository.
 Assign these leveraging the expertise of selectors, and in a way that is resistant to institutional change (obtain buy-in that role conveys with position).